alexbadoi/whatsapp_service/README.md

 # Objective Dev 2

 The main task is to implement a WhatsApp API service using Docker and integrate the WhatsApp Web API into the LizAnt UI React template provided.
+This is an integration project requiring webhook and api endpoint work to link the WhatsappAPI service to a web-UI chat page.
+There are other people working on this project who can assist with various tasks such as K8 deployment and data modelling and sql work.
+Your work needs to be in scope - Implement the chat functionality.

 ### Stack
 - **Backend** - Golang (Fiber + GORM)